-• You can double-click on a multimedia quotation in the Project Explorer, the Quotations Browser or the Quotation Manager to play it in context.

-- You can preview a multimedia quotation in the preview area of the Quotation Manager. - You can preview a multimedia quotation in a network. - You can preview a multimedia quotation if it is part of a hyperlink.
+- You can double-click on a multimedia quotation in the Project Explorer, the Quotations Browser or the Quotation Manager to play it in context. - You can preview a multimedia quotation in the preview area of the Quotation Manager. - You can preview a multimedia quotation if it is part of a hyperlink.
 See Working with Hyperlinks.